libmapper/libmapper-max/README.markdown

 respective repositories.
 An installation of liblo <= v0.26 is not sufficient, as libmapper depends on new functionality in the library.

+On OSX you can build all the binaries by running the script `package-osx.sh` from the command-line.

 Joseph Malloch 2011
 [Input Devices and Music Interaction Laboratory][3], McGill University.